Velamentous Cord Insertion

 During pregnancy, mother and fetus are connected by the placenta and umbilical cord.
 This system, which runs from the interior of the uterus to the fetus' bellybutton, allows for the vital transfer of materials to and from the developing baby.

 The placenta and umbilical cord are temporary organs, delivered along with the baby at birth, which allows for the transportation and exchange of materials between mother and fetus via blood vessels.

 The umbilical cord is attached to the fetus at the bellybutton and consists of two arteries and a vein surrounded by protective tissue.
 It embeds itself into the center of the placenta which is in turn latched onto the interior of the mother's uterus.

 Within the placenta, nutrients and oxygen pass from maternal blood vessels to fetal blood vessels.
 Conversely, waste products like carbon dioxide pass from fetal blood vessels to maternal blood vessels so they can be eliminated by the mother's body.
 The placenta facilitates exchange between blood vessels via diffusion, so fluids from the mother and fetus never mix.Types of Abnormal Cord Insertion

-In a marginal cord insertion, which occurs in 8.5% of pregnancies, the umbilical cord attaches to the edge of the placenta instead of the central placental mass.
-The placenta is thinner at the edges, and therefore less able to structurally support the umbilical cord.
+In a marginal cord insertion, which occurs in 8.5% of pregnancies, the umbilical cord attaches to the side of the placenta instead of the central placental mass.
+So the umbilical cord is attached to the placenta in the wrong place.
+Why is that a problem if it is still attached?
+The placenta is thinner at the edges.
+This makes the placenta less able to structurally support the umbilical cord.
+The good news is that sometimes marginal cord insertion will correct itself over time.